AntoniosNikolaidis/graph_project/readme.txt

 i save it in the array so when I will need it again I will not calculate it again but I will take it directly from the array . gcc -o example main.c flowarmem.c and run it like this ./example < demo.txt or with the other demo files
-    3. In the third algorithm I use an iterative method to find the shortest path and i calculate also the path that i through to reach the final point.
+    3. In the third algorithm I use an iterative method to find the shortest path and i find also the path that i through to reach the final point.
 The path is printing if i write in the start of file #define PATH else the algorithm print only the best distance. gcc -o example main.c flowardp.c and run it like this ./example < demo.txt or with the other demo files